|12:00 PM - 1:00 PM

 This panel session will provide an overview and discussion of the effort to determine the portability of an existing workforce development program for clinical research staff established at Mayo Clinic, and its implementation at Penn State University and University of Mississippi Medical Center as part an effort funded through a CTSA supplement grant.
 Panel members will discuss the principles of a robust clinical research workforce development program, key considerations for implementation at the partnering institutions, audiences served, and the portability of the program infrastructure to additional CTSA hubs.
 In addition, the panel will highlight the collaborative effort to pivot workforce development activities to virtual platforms in response to the COVID-19 pandemic.
 Participants will engage in discussion of applications of these experiences in their own settings.

-- Panel Discussion: CR Forum Industry Roundtable Part 1: Engagement of Industry in Clinical Research
+- Non-CME Panel Discussion: CR Forum Industry Roundtable Part 1: Engagement of Industry in Clinical Research

 Presenters: Anantha Shekhar and Andrea Van Hook, BA